dotnet/interactive/docs/NotebooksLocalExperience.md

-# Create .NET Jupyter Notebooks
+# Create .NET Jupyter Notebooks locally

-## Installing the .NET kernel for Jupyter
+## Installing Jupyter and .NET Interactive

 First, make sure you have the following installed: